xPolar/WumpusSuggester/README.md

 | ---------- | ------ |
 | Embed Links | Embeds |
 | Read and Send Message(s) | DUH |

+# Suggestion not found
+To approve / deny or do anything to a suggestion you **must** use the accept / deny commands in the suggestion channel.

 # Selfhosting
 **Selfhosting for WumpusSuggester is allowed but support will not be provided, if you break the bot do not expect for the support team to fix it.**